Constraints on the Hubble and matter density parameters with and without modelling the CMB anisotropies: Introduction

 \section{Introduction}

 The Universe is thought to have undergone an early period of rapid accelerated expansion known as inflation, which would cause any initial departure from flatness to rapidly decay \citep{Guth_1981}.
 After this inflationary era and the subsequent era of radiation domination, a flat FLRW universe \citep{Friedmann_1922, Friedmann_1924, Lemaitre_1931, Robertson_1935, Robertson_1936a, Robertson_1936b, Walker_1937} is largely governed by just two parameters: the fraction of the cosmic critical density in the matter component ($\Omega_{\mathrm{M}}$) and $h$, the Hubble constant $H_0$ in units of 100~km/s/Mpc.
-It is well known that if we assume the standard cosmological paradigm known as Lambda-Cold Dark Matter \citep*[$\Lambda$CDM;][]{Peebles_1984, Efstathiou_1990, Ostriker_Steinhardt_1995}, $h$ and $\Omega_{\mathrm{M}}$ can be obtained to high precision from the anisotropies in the cosmic microwave background \citep[CMB; e.g.][]{Planck_2020}.
-However, the inferred $h$ is inconsistent with the locally inferred value from the redshift gradient $z' \equiv dz/dr$, which measures how quickly the redshift $z$ rises with distance $r$.
-In a homogeneously expanding universe, the local $z' = H_0/c$, where $c$ is the speed of light \citep[equation~3 of][]{Mazurenko_2025}.
+It is well known that if we assume the standard cosmological paradigm known as Lambda-Cold Dark Matter \citep*[$\Lambda$CDM;][]{Peebles_1984, Efstathiou_1990, Ostriker_Steinhardt_1995}, $h$ and $\Omega_{\mathrm{M}}$ can be obtained to high precision from the anisotropies in the cosmic microwave background \citep[CMB; e.g.][]{Planck_2020}.\footnote{The CMB also provides a wealth of other information, including the fraction $\Omega_{\mathrm{b}}$ of the cosmic critical density in baryons, the optical depth to reionisation, and the power spectrum of primordial density fluctuations.} However, the inferred $h$ is inconsistent with the locally inferred value from the redshift gradient $z' \equiv dz/dr$, which measures how quickly the redshift $z$ rises with distance $r$.
+In a homogeneously expanding universe, the local $z' = H_0/c$, where $c$ is the speed of light \citep*[equation~3 of][]{Mazurenko_2025}.
 The anomalously high local $cz'$ compared to the predicted $H_0$ is known as the Hubble tension \citep[e.g.][]{Perivolaropoulos_2024, Valentino_2025}.

+Although most local measurements of $cz'$ in recent years exceed the $\Lambda$CDM prediction calibrated using the CMB, some slightly lower measurements are plausibly in agreement with it, highlighting that the Hubble tension is still a matter of active investigation \citep{Efstathiou_2020, Freedman_2020, Boruah_2021, Freedman_2021, Lin_2021_inconsistency, Chen_2024_SNe, Freedman_2025}.
+Some studies constrain the expansion history using measurements at higher $z$.
+These $H_0$ measurements are usually in line with the $\Lambda$CDM prediction calibrated to the CMB \citep{Dominguez_2019, Birrer_2020, Park_2020, Cao_2022, Wu_2022}.
+This raises the possibility of obtaining different $H_0$ values from data at different $z$, as indeed suggested by several recent studies \citep{Jia_2023, Jia_2025a, Jia_2025b}.
+We explore this important issue further.

 It has been argued that $h$ and $\Omega_{\mathrm{M}}$ are some of the most important cosmological parameters to consider when trying to address the Hubble tension \citep{Toda_2024}.
 Some proposed solutions modify the physics prior to recombination at $z = 1100$ but have minimal impact beyond the first Myr of cosmic history.
 This motivates us to infer $h$ and $\Omega_{\mathrm{M}}$ without modelling the CMB anisotropies in $\Lambda$CDM $-$ such results may not be applicable to alternative cosmological models, especially those involving early dark energy \citep[EDE; e.g.][]{Poulin_2019}.
 We therefore focus on three non-CMB constraints, two of which are almost completely immune to the physics in the first Myr.
 The third assumes $\Lambda$CDM prior to and shortly after matter-radiation equality at $z = 3400$.
 This is because early-time solutions to the Hubble tension often modify the physics only shortly prior to recombination, thus not much affecting the radiation-dominated era when the universe was $\gtrsim 7\times$ younger (see Appendix~\ref{a_matter_radiation}).
 All three constraints should therefore remain valid in such alternative cosmologies.